-- As projects are often grant-funded, work opportunities are frequently short term (12 to 24 months) and individuals are often responsible for sourcing further funding to continue their projects.The brevity of the contracts may lead to frequent changes of geographical location, either to gain experience or to follow funding.
+- As projects are often grant-funded, contracts can be short term (12 to 24 months).
+This means you may need to change location, either to gain experience or to follow funding.

 Joint honours degrees, combining these subjects with other relevant areas of study, such as mathematics, statistics or computing, are also good preparation.

 The Natural Environment Research Council (NERC) provides NERC PhD and training for NERC PhD studentships.
-This funding is awarded directly to universities and other research organisations, so you must apply direct to the institution you are interested in.
-See the NERC website for more information and for a list of organisations offering funded places.
+This funding is awarded directly to universities and other research organisations, so you must apply direct to the institution you’re interested in.

-However, it is a popular field and competition can be fierce.
-Making relevant contacts and getting your name and specialist interests known can help you find a way into your preferred organisation or field.
+Marine science is a popular field and competition can be fierce.
+Making relevant contacts and getting your name and specialist interests known can help you find a way in.

-- teamworking skills and a willingness to take on the challenges of seagoing research and life on board ship;
+- a willingness to take on the challenges of seagoing research and life on board ship

 - enthusiasm and commitment to the field.